 7. 13-Day Volunteer Adventure by Maximo Nivel in Peru

-Work, studies, and travelling come together in the many programs offered by Maximo Nivel but its true virtue is its Volunteer Abroad program.
+Work, studies, and traveling come together in the many programs offered by Maximo Nivel but its true virtue is its Volunteer Abroad program.
 This experience features a two-week itinerary in Peru consists of five days of community service and six days of exploration and tours.
-Housing and food with a family-stay are provided, plus tours and accommodation while travelling.
+Housing and food with a family-stay are provided, plus tours and accommodation while traveling.

 The volunteer activity varies from teaching English, helping with construction, working with children, conservation efforts, animal care, and healthcare.
 After five days of work, your days are filled with adventure and cultural immersion.
 This includes tours of the Sacred Valley, Machu Picchu, and Lake Titicaca & Puno.

 Of all things, this list is but a primer on the many volunteering opportunities available to you whilst you travel around South America.
 Pick one that suits your interests best.
 As long as you approach it with an open mind and dedicated spirit, there is no way you will not come out with incredible and life-changing experiences.
 Good luck!